 - Defending alleged trade mark infringement, in which the applicant challenged our client’s right to use its trading name and logo and sought an account of profits in respect of over $100 million in international sales.
 Again, our client defended the allegations with lay and expert evidence, exercising its statutory rights.
 Our client’s trade marks and its rights were ultimately upheld against attack by its competitor.

 - Advising a corporate in relation to a dispute with its supplier of a ticketless parking system.
 We obtained injunctive relief preventing the supplier’s imminent shutdown of the automated number plate ticketing system.
 We successfully settled the dispute, allowing the client to replace its ticketless system through an alternative supplier.

-- Defending a statutory body in a mediation-arbitration concerning cost consequences flowing from a change in the law.
-Our strategic approach saved the client tens of millions in costs, and achieved a new agreement that salvaged the parties’ relationship.
+- Defending a statutory body in a mediation/arbitration concerning cost consequences flowing from a change in the law.
+Our strategic approach saved the client tens of millions in costs, and achieved a new agreement that salvaged the parties’ long-term, ongoing relationship.

-- Defending corporates and executives in regulatory inquiries.
-Most recently, Kathryn has represented individuals and corporates in the Royal Commission into Trade Union Governance and Corporation and the IBAC.
+- Defending corporates and executives in regulatory inquiries, including the Royal Commission into Trade Union Governance and Corporation and the IBAC.

 - Advising individuals and government on the exercise of administrative action in respect of statutory authorisations, at all stages from issue of the authorisation to disciplinary matters to appeals against administrative action.

 Doyle's Guide to the Australian Legal Profession 2023Administrative & Public Law (Victoria)

 The Legal 500 Asia Pacific 2020-2022Recommended – Dispute Resolution

 Who's Who Legal: Australia & New Zealand 2022Recommended – Mediation